 The department has graduated students since 2016 with the major milestones being producing first class honours graduate in every year and producing the first PhD graduate in September 2019.
 This has been achieved through the guidance and dedication of the qualified staff members.
 The team includes five (5) PhD holders, Two (2) Graduate Assistants and one (1) Field Technician.
 These are backed up by other administrative members of the departments.
 The department remains committed to providing quality services to all its clients within and outside the university.

-The department of LWM is therefore the department of choice.
-Welcome all and join the winning team in training, research and extension service provision to humanity.
+Welcome to the department of Land and water management, the leading team in training, research and extension in service to humanity

 - Kairu, A., Upton, C., Huxham, M., Kotut, K., Mbeche, R., & Kairo, J. (2018).
 From Shiny Shoes to Muddy Reality: Understanding How Meso-State Actors Negotiate the Implementation Gap in Participatory Forest Management.
 Society & Natural Resources , 31(1), 74-88.